 Award rates are sometimes lower than the National Minimum Wage.
 For example, introductory rates might apply for a limited time after an employee starts their job.

-An employee can't agree to be paid less than the minimum pay rates that apply for their job.
+You can't agree to be paid less than the minimum pay rates that apply for your job.

-For further information on awards, see our Awards section at fairwork.gov.au/awards
+For further information on awards, see our Modern awards fact sheet at fairwork.gov.au/factsheets.

-To find the minimum wage under an award, you can use our Pay Calculator (PACT) at fairwork.gov.au/pact
+To find out the minimum wage under an award, you can use our Pay Calculator at fairwork.gov.au/pact.